German Machine Gun Trench with Two Figures, 1917

 - Material: Resin (figure), Acryl Glass (Plexi – glasses), Plastic Mirrors, Model Plaster (trench parts) / Resin (Figur), Acrylglas (Brille), Kunststoff-Spiegel, Modell-Gips (Grabenteile – synethetische, kunststoffveredelte Gießmasse)

 - Parts / Teile: approx / ca. 117 (Note: The Trench Set has only the front section of trench walls / parapets etc. See parts list.
-Extra plaster parts make up the rear wall)
+Extra plaster wall sections make up the rear wall and left / right of front area.
+These wall sections, parapets, firing step etc. are not in the webshop, but can be ordered separately if required – just contact Jon Smith direct)

 - Infosheet / Infoblatt: English